Tongren

 Tongren (铜仁 (銅仁, Tóngrén)) is a prefecture-level city in eastern Guizhou province, People's Republic of China, located within a tobacco planting and crop agricultural area.
 Tongren was known as Tongren Prefecture (铜仁地区) until November 2011, when it was converted into a prefecture-level city.
-By the end of 2024 and the beginning of 2025, Tongren City will have a permanent population of 3.1615 million and a registered population of 4.494 million.
+By the end of 2024 and the beginning of 2025, Tongren City had a permanent population of 3.1615 million and a registered population of 4.494 million.

 Tongren City borders Hunan to the east and Chongqing to the north, and is known as the "Gateway to Eastern Guizhou".
 The city covers an area of 18,000 square kilometers, and has jurisdiction over 2 districts, 8 counties, 8 provincial economic development zones, 2 provincial high-tech industrial development zones, and 1 provincial health and medicine industry demonstration zone.

+Tongren is the location of Fanjingshan (Mount Fanjing), a mountain of significance in Buddhism and the highest peak of the Wuling Mountains, which was designated a UNESCO World Heritage Site in 2018.
+The surrounding national nature reserve is the only natural habitat of the endangered Guizhou snub-nosed monkey.
+Additionally, the city's Wanshan District was historically known as the "Cinnabar Capital of China" due to its mercury and cinnabar mining.

 History

-Tongren has a long history and rich cultural heritage.
-Its historical evolution is long.
-In the Qin Dynasty, it belonged to Qianzhong County, and in the Han Dynasty, it was changed to Wuling County.
-It was not until the Shu Han Dynasty that it had a county seat.During the Yongle period (1403-1424) of the Ming dynasty (1368-1644), two local governments known as "Sizhou Xuanweisi" (思州宣慰司) and "Sinan Xuanweisi" (思南宣慰司) resisted full subjugation.
-Yongle Emperor sent troops to pacify the rebellion and set up a provincial administrative region known as "Guizhou Buzhengshisi" (贵州布政使司).
+In the Qin dynasty, the area belonged to Qianzhong County, and in the Han dynasty, it was changed to Wuling County.
+A formal county seat was established during the Shu Han period.
+During the Yongle period (1403-1424) of the Ming dynasty (1368-1644), two local governments known as "Sizhou Xuanweisi" (思州宣慰司) and "Sinan Xuanweisi" (思南宣慰司) resisted full subjugation.
+The Yongle Emperor sent troops to pacify the rebellion and set up a provincial administrative region known as "Guizhou Buzhengshisi" (贵州布政使司).
 Since then, their administrators were appointed by the central government.